ndwarshuis/org-sql/README.md

 file which sets the password using the `"SQLCMDPASSWORD"` environmental variable.

-### Running custom SQL

-In addition to the database-specific keys above, there are four keys which can be used to execute arbitrary SQL commands (called 'hooks') on the `org-sql` database (within permissions obviously).
-This might be useful for setting up triggers, adding additional indexes, defining and/or running procedures, etc.

-The keys are:
-- `:post-init-hooks`: run after the commands `org-sql-init-db`, `org-sql-reset-db` and `org-sql-user-reset`
-- `:post-update-hooks`: run after the commands `org-sql-push-to-db` and `org-sql-user-push`.
-- `:post-clear-hooks`: run after the commands `org-sql-clear-db` and `org-sql-user-clear-all`.
-- `:pre-reset-hooks`: run before the commands `org-sql-reset-db` and `org-sql-user-reset`.

-The value of each hook key is a list of 2-membered lists, where each 2-membered list is one 'hook'.
-The car of each hook is one of `sql`, `sql+`, `file`, or `file+`.
-The `sql(+)` keys denote that the cadr of the hook is a SQL statement to be executed.
-The `file(+)` keys denote that the cadr is a path to a SQL file to be executated.

-The difference between the `+` and non-`+` versions of these is that the former will be run inside the transaction of the SQL statements belonging to the function modified by the key.
-Note that all the functions listed above perform their job by sending a single transaction with `BEGIN` and `COMMIT` (and `+` means that the extra SQL command will be inside the `BEGIN/COMMIT` block).

 ## Database Preparation

 Since `org-sql` cannot assume it has superuser access to your database and/or